ivanajerkovic/nav-bar/README.md

 # nav-bar
- navigation bar with moving backgroung efect
+ navigation bar with moving background efect

 Current event in JavaScript file is 'click'
 If you want the animation oh hover efect, just change 'click' into 'mouseover'